Say It Isn’t So

 I have nothing to say about September 11 that hasn’t already been said.

-Whatever anniversary it is of that dread day, it is also the anniversary of my dad’s death.
+Whatever anniversary it is of that dread day, it is also the anniversary year of my dad’s death.
 So… 2001 was not a good year.

 ♥ ♥ ♥

-Our neighbors have a grandson in Iraq, in the Marines.
+Our neighbors have a grandson in Afghanistan, in the Marines.
 In his honor, they built a flagpole, installed a solar light, and fly the American flag and Marine banner 24 hours a day.
 If I stand up right now, I can see them flying, eerily lit against the black sky, through the windows in the front room.

 Today, when I got home from work, Tim was down at the stable.
 He wouldn’t be home for hours, so I didn’t have to rush in and make dinner.
 Instead, I leisurely watered the dying Sweet Alyssum in the front of the house.
 After a futile drenching, I pulled my camera out of my pocket and snapped a shot of Old Glory and… whatever nickname the Marines give their emblem.